How Covid-19 Brought Disruption In Global Trade And Finance & The Role Of Blended Finance

 The covid pandemic has shown urgency to digitize the global trade and supply chain to keep goods moving and services operating.

-This trend revolutionized the whole global trade finance system, which seems majorly paper-based.More work is needed to build a global digitized infrastructure with laws and standard regulations and technical protocols.
+This trend revolutionized the whole trade finance service system, which seems majorly paper-based.More work is needed to build a global digitized infrastructure with laws and standard regulations and technical protocols.
 This will majorly need fundings, international dialogue, and carry re-engineering over trade finance bank departments, customs, shipping agents, and freight companies.

 For example, have you heard about the partnership of TDB and dltledgers?
 This platform employs blockchain technology to help trading industries connect their financing banks and supply chain strategies, thus digitizing the trade finance system.